yui-knk/stateful_enum/README.md

 * The `transition` method takes a Hash each key of which is state "from" transitions to the Hash value.
 * The "from" states and the "to" states should both be given in Symbols.
 * The "from" state can be multiple states, in which case the key can be given as an Array of states, as shown in the usage example.
+* The "from" state can be `all` that means all defined states.

 ### Error handling